beatriz-dadalto/react-router-dom-v6.4-in-depth/README.md

-# React Router Dom 6.4 in depth
+# :cupid: React Router Dom 6.4 in depth

 This repo contains a simple project from [NetNinja](https://www.youtube.com/playlist?list=PL4cUxeGkcC9iVKmtNuCeIswnQ97in2GGf) for practing react router dom 6.4 and new features.